sethbc/unevenly_alive/README.md

 The Arc is **completely optional** — the script works perfectly without it, but adds a beautiful tactile/visual layer if present.

+### Monome Crow + Just Friends (optional)

+If you have a **monome Crow** connected to **Whimsical Raps Just Friends** via i2c, the script will automatically route voices to Just Friends in synthesis mode:

+* Voices are sent polyphonically using JF's automatic voice allocation
+* Pitch follows the same harmonic logic (V/oct conversion)
+* Amplitude maps to JF's level control (0-5V range)
+* Just Friends becomes an **external voice** for the time-animal

+**Setup:** Connect Crow to norns via USB, connect Crow to Just Friends via i2c.
+The script will detect Crow and enable Just Friends automatically.

+This is **completely optional** — the script works perfectly with just PolySub, but JF adds a beautiful analog texture layer.

 > Plug an instrument/mic into input 1.
 Keep levels tasteful; this wants headroom.

 ---